cyberxploithausa/Responsive_website/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/dc63752a-d04f-4ef2-905e-10ee4407e5bb/deploy-status)](https://app.netlify.com/sites/cyberxploit/deploys)

-# Static HTML and CSS Website
+# Responsive HTML and CSS Website

 Welcome to the repository for my static HTML and CSS website.
 This repository contains the source code and assets for my personal website, which showcases my projects, portfolio, and other information.
 Feel free to explore the website and the code behind it.